 How many crystals are there?

-There are Swarovski crystals everywhere you look.
+There are Swarovski crystals everywhere you look, fitting for a luxurious escape of this calibre.

 Think crystal-studded doors and walls and chandeliers and crystal maple leaf-shaped chandeliers in the ballroom.